cetax92/cetax92/README.md

 - 👋 Hi, I’m Dino.
 - 👀 I’m interested in programing.
 - 🌱 I’m currently learning JavaScript.
-- 💞️ I’m looking to collaborate on ...
-- 📫

 <!---
 cetax92/cetax92 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.